 Set aside economic capital to absorb worst-case losses

 Purchase protection or insurance

 Modify the portfolio

 Restructure the business or product mix to enhance diversification

 Develop a corrective or contingency plan should a scenario occur

 Prepare alternative funding sources in anticipation of liquidity crunches

-Discuss the implications of correlation breakdown for scenario analysis;
+Discuss the implications of correlation breakdown for scenario analysis

 The problem with the SMC approach is that the covariance matrix is meant to be “typical;” but severe stress events wreak havoc on the correlation matrix.
 That is correlation breakdown.
 Scenarios can attempt to incorporate correlation breakdowns.
 One approach is to stress test (simulate) the correlation matrix.
-This is easier said than done; e.g., the variance-covariance matrix needs to be invertible.
+This is easier said than done; e.g., the variance-covariance matrix needs to be invertible, however, new techniques such as spectral decomposition of the correlation matrix, and panic copulas are designed to handle such problems.

-Describe the primary approaches to stress testing and the advantages and disadvantages of each approach;
+Describe the primary approaches to stress testing and the advantages and disadvantages of each approach

 The common practice is to provide two independent sections to the risk report: (i) a VAR-based risk report and (ii) a stress testing-based risk report.
 The VAR-based analysis includes a detailed top-down identification of the relevant risk generators for the trading portfolio.
 The stress testing-based analysis typically proceeds in one of two ways: (i) it examines a series of historical stress events and (ii) it analyzes a list of predetermined stress scenarios.